 In short, the evidence is all around us, and it’s irrefutable.
 Yes, there is a gap between the so-called haves and have-nots in our society, between the rich and poor.
 But never in human history has that gap been smaller than it is today in all things important and trivial, and despite the periodic fits and starts inherent in a free society with a free economy, that gap, over time, continues to shrink.

-Bill Gates might be able to buy the company that made the device you’re reading this on now, but rest assured, if he too is reading, it’s on a device not so different from yours.
-If unequal distribution of incomes and wealth – as measured in simple dollars - is the price we have pay for this kind of real, as opposed to statistical equality, then I for one say: Vive la difference
+Bill Gates might be able to buy the company that made the device you’re reading this on now, but rest assured, if he too is reading this column, it’s on a device not so different from yours.
+If unequal distribution of incomes and wealth – as measured in simple dollars - is the price we have to pay for this kind of real, as opposed to statistical, equality, then I for one say: Vive la difference

 Dear Reader,